Grab the Torch is a certified 501C3 non-profit recognized by the Internal Revenue Service and Attorney General’s office in the state of MA.

 “Wow, how can one week be so incredibly insightful and be equivalent to some of the most important things I’ve learned throughout my entire life?
 I can feel the experience in every buzzing cell in my body.”-Alicia, CO program participant

-Grab The Torch (GTT) summer institutes are currently held in three locations (Denver, Boston and ME).
-Each session is a eight-day, seven-night full immersion program.
+Grab The Torch (GTT) summer institutes are currently held in two locations (Denver and New York) on the weeks of June 20-28, 2019 and July 28-August 3, 2019.
+Each session is an eight-day, seven-night full immersion program.
 Students are introduced to an extraordinary range of speakers and panelists, including leaders, CEO’s and entrepreneurs from the non-profit, philanthropic, corporate and community engagement sectors, who share their personal experiences, successes and challenges, and journeys.
 We combine the magical experience of summer programs with the endless opportunities to give back, take action and lead in a supportive, responsible, meaningful and ethical way.
 GTT is an experimental learning experience.

 We instill a basic premise: each student holds a piece of the greater good puzzle.
 They’re challenged to take that piece, no matter how big or small, and find their true passion for the puzzle.
 Without their full engagement and commitment to take action, the puzzle will never be complete.
 Our common message is maintained throughout the week “give to give, not to get, your lives will be enhanced by unconditional giving.”
 We focus on the importance of empathy and the true understanding of the ‘why’ of service learning and community service.
 Empathy is the fundamental and underlying foundation of GTT.
 Our servant learning curriculum touches their inner core.
 Students are challenged to define who they are, how they want to live their lives and most importantly, how they’ll be remembered in each chapter of their lives.